Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > Detailed Chapter Notes - Poverty as a Challenge

 Economic Growth

-• Economic growth, reaching about 6 percent annually, creates opportunities and resources for human development.
+• Economic growth, which has reached around 6 percent annually, creates opportunities and resources for human development, encouraging people, including girls, to pursue education for better job prospects.

 Need for Targeted Programs

-• The Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) guarantees 100 days of employment to households in rural areas.
+• The Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) ensures 100 days of employment for households in rural areas, providing 220 crore person-days of employment to 4.78 crore households.

 1. Mahatma Gandhi National Rural Employment Guarantee Act, 2005